 One-Time Compensation

-If the tenant chooses not to return after renovations, the landlord must provide a one-time lump-sum rent-gap payment as financial compensation.
-This payment is in addition to any compensation required under the Residential Tenancies Act.
+If the tenant chooses not to return after renovations or repairs, the landlord must provide a one-time lump-sum rent-gap payment as financial compensation.
+This payment is separate and distinct from any compensation required under the Residential Tenancies Act.

 Moving Expenses